nkramer2-jh/clin_trial_analysis/README.md

 - **t-test** returns a p-value indicating if the drug effect is statistically significant
 - **Linear model** provides estimates for each predictor’s effect on BP change
 - **PCA summary** shows how much variance is explained by each principal component
+- **ggplot visualization** creates box plots to observe blood pressure statistics for each group

 ## 🛠️ Requirements